 What happens:

-- Features that were dropped with the same end date as the number are made active again.
+- Features that were dropped automatically when the number was dropped are reinstated automatically, starting from the reinstate date.
 Their end dates are removed.

 - If the reinstate date is in the past, the platform adds back-dated recurring charges